Career Advice

 Why are you thinking of attending?
 Aimlessly wandering about might score you a pocket full of cool branded pens but is otherwise wasted opportunity.

-Are you there to compare the types of positions on offer?
+Are you there to compare the types of positions being offered?
 What recruiters are looking for in a graduate?
 Networking?

 Arm yourself with a game plan, stay focussed on your objectives and your time there will be the most productive.